 1. Personal, Social and Emotional Development

 We help children to develop respect for themselves and others and to show an understanding of boundaries and routines.
 Children are encouraged to express their own feelings and respond to the feelings of others as they work cooperatively to form friendships and learn ways to solve problems.
 All children are provided with opportunities to increase their independence skills and confidence, whilst developing a positive attitude to learning.
+Children are also encouraged to manage their own basic hygiene and personal needs including dressing and undressing independently.

 2. Communication and language